 Here we are with fingers again.
 (Notice a trend here?)
 Should you use your fingers or thumbs to type?
-We use both, but your preference may depend on the size of your iPhone's display.
+We use both on the X with its 5.8-inch display.
 It seems somewhat easier to hold the iPhone in your nondominant hand (that is, your left hand if you're right-handed or vice versa) and type with the index finger of your dominant hand, especially when you're starting out with the iPhone.
 And that's what we suggest you try first.